-Our Eagle Ridge Veterinary Hospital vets prioritize preventative care in the treatment of all of our patients in order to stop conditions and diseases from arising in the first place.
+Our Eagle Ridge Veterinary Hospital vets prioritize preventative care in the treatment of all of our patients to try and stop conditions and diseases from arising in the first place.

 Combined with regular wellness exams, pet vaccinations and parasite prevention form the foundation of your animal's routine healthcare.

-Preventative veterinary care will give your pet their best chance at a healthy and happy life.
-Our veterinary team will work closely together with you to create a treatment plan especially suited to your cat or dog's needs.
+Preventative care gives your pet a chance at a healthy and happy life.
+Our veterinary team will work closely together with you to create a treatment plan.

-Current vaccinations for your dog or cat are key to helping to protect your four legged family member from contagious, and often serious, diseases.
-Having your pet spayed or neutered will not only prevent unwanted pregnancies, but will protect your pet against a wide range of serious forms of cancer.
-They may also prevent unwanted behaviours from scooting and roaming, to howling and animal aggression.
+Current vaccinations for your dog or cat help to protect your four-legged family member from contagious diseases.
+Having your pet spayed or neutered will not only prevent unwanted pregnancies but will protect your pet against a wide range of cancers.
+They may also prevent unwanted behaviours like scooting roaming, howling and aggression.

-In their first year of life, kittens need the following shots to protect them from serious diseases.
+In their first year of life, kittens need the following shots to help protect them from diseases.

 While the following are not kitten vaccinations, spaying, neutering and microchipping help protect your cat from a number of health issues, and therefore fall under the preventive health care umbrella.

-In their first year, puppies need these shots to protect them from dangerous diseases.
+In their first year, puppies need these shots to help protect them from diseases.

 Although the following are not puppy vaccinations, spaying, neutering, and microchipping help protect your dog from a number of health issues, and therefore fall under the preventive health care umbrella.

 Parasites can be a risk to your Sechelt pet depending on their lifestyle and where you travel.
-While fleas and ticks are more common in our area, your pet can still be at risk of contracting other parasites, such as heartworm, if you are travelling to an area where it is prevalent.
-Prevention is always key!
-At Eagle Ridge Veterinary Hospital, we’ll help ensure your pet is protected from parasites based on their specific lifestyle.
+While fleas and ticks are usually the most common, your pet can still be at risk of contracting other parasites, such as heartworm, if you are traveling to an area where it is prevalent.
+At Eagle Ridge Veterinary Hospital, we’ll help to protect your pet from parasites.

 Fleas are external parasites that feed on the blood of birds and mammals.
 Left untreated, fleas can quickly spread throughout your household.